jekkos/brainfuck/java/README.md

 DEPLOYING
 ---------

-Application can be built with Maven2 and deployed using the following goal
+Application can be deployed with Maven2 and deployed using the following goal

     mvn package